This article will help you learn about JAMStack development techniques and benefits and will help you get to move forward on your migration path.

 This article was pulled from content created for the webinar with James Vidler and myself from March 6th, 2020.
 Check it out here.

 What is JAMStack?

 That’s the definition we’ve all started getting familiar with, however, our understanding of the benefits of JAMStack and led us to what’s become something much richer – and it’s being opened by frameworks like React, Vue, Angular and Svelte that have revolutionized how we build User Interfaces.

-What’s really interesting is that JAMStack developers are using Static Site Generators build ON TOP of the base frameworks to do amazing things.
-Now we can use front-end development frameworks to build website that normally we’d build with PHP, Java or ASP.Net.
+What’s really interesting is that JAMStack developers are using Static Site Generators to build ON TOP of the base frameworks to do amazing things.
+Now we can use front-end development frameworks to build websites that normally we’d build with PHP, Java, or ASP.Net.